Oldknows Factory, Nottingham

-The Oldknows Factory is a former lace factory on St Ann's Hill Road, in the city of Nottingham in England.
+The Oldknows Factory is a former lace factory alongside St Ann's Hill Road and Egerton Street, in the city of Nottingham in England.

-The factory is formed of two 18th century factories, which have since been joined.
+The works are formed from two 18th century factories, which have since been joined.
 The original purpose of both factories was the manufacture of lace.
-It's since been converted to house artist studios, workshops, and offices.
+They have since been converted to house artist studios, workshops, and offices.
 The original structure remains as a Grade II-listed building.